 Set the scene, by introducing the people, property and other information before it is discussed

 Editor’s Note: The information and methods in this article is more fully discussed in John Bowden’s excellent book “Report Writing For Law Enforcement & Corrections.”
 It is available from the University North Florida IPTM.

-The problem with chronological order is: the order according to whom?
+One of the biggest challenges with the concept of chronological order is - the order according to whom?
 Is it the writer, the victim, a witness or perhaps even the suspect?
 Each of these actors in the event has their own perspective to the order of events.

 Many reports begin this way: